 The format of the Motor Position, Encoder Position, and Trapped Encoder Position values is controlled by the Binary_Input_Format bit in the configuration data written to the Networked Driver.
-(See Configuration Word 1 Format, bit 9 starting on page 53.)
+(See Configuration Word 1 Format, bit 9 starting on page 63.)
 When the Binary_Input_Format bit equals "0", the position values are reported with the bottom three digits of the value in the lower word (000 - 999) and the remaining digits in the upper word.
-See Data Format on page 57 for an explanation of this format.
-When the Binary_Input_Format bit equals "1", the position values are reported as 32-bit signed integers, with the least significant bits in the upper word.
+See Data Format on page 67 for an explanation of this format.
+When the Binary_Input_Format bit equals "1", the position values are reported as 32-bit signed integers, with the location of the least significant bit determined by the Binary_Endian bit in the Configuration data.